bduo/knowyourgov/README.md

 **Allowed HTTPs Requests**

-- POST: Add user to database or login to app
+- POST: Add a user to the database or login to the app

 - GET: Retrieve a user from the database